This is a sponsored post written by me on behalf of Puerto Rico, The All-Star Island for IZEA. All opinions are 100% mine.

 Luxury + Adventure

-Because I’m a single parent traveling with a five year old, I need a balance of comfort and adventure.
+Because I’m a single parent traveling with a seven year old, I need a balance of comfort and adventure.
 We’re definitely traveling lighter than we used to when we had to bring a stroller, diapering accoutrements, and a clamp on highchair, but we aren’t backpackers quite yet.
 Ideally for us, a travel destination offers 5-star accommodation and food, while still providing the kind of fun we’re looking for.
 Puerto Rico is ideal.
 We can hang out at the beach all day, building sandcastles and splashing in the surf, and if we’re too tired after our baths to go out, we can call room service and know we’re going to get a stellar meal.

 I’m excited about the easy hike up to the Mount Britton Lookout Tower in El Yunque National Forest.
 The park, in the Luquillo Mountains encompasses a 28,000-acre tropical rain forest, and is home to more than 200 species of trees.
 There is another hike in a different part of the park to a 35′ tall waterfall, La Mina Falls.
 I’m also looking forward to taking a catamaran day trip and teaching my daughter to snorkel in the waters off the uninhabited Caja de Muertos.
 I think we’ll skip the caving at this point, but the idea of an evening boat ride through a bioluminescent bay in Vieques is irresistible.
 If she’s brave enough, we can even get into the water and glow like angels as our movements disturb the tiny dinoflagellates and cause them to produce bursts of blue light.